bell Peterborough Morris ribbon

 Broad Cupid, G YouTube.
 The tune is also known as "From Night Til Morn"

 Flowers of Edinburgh, G (Notation courtesy of Pete Shaw who learned it while dancing with Northampton Morris in the 1970s).
 This version is only a little different from that in "100 English Folk Dance Airs" by Karpeles and Schofield, EFDSS, 1934.
-Maybe that's where Northampton got it.
+Maybe that's more "correct".

 Bampton, Oxfordshire